>

 Dr. Gordon H. Clark.
 What Do Presbyterians Believe?
 The Westminster Confession Yesterday and Today.
 1965.
 (Trinity Foundation: Unicoi, 2001).
 P. 25.

 Frances Turretin did articulate a distinction between the archetypal and ectypal knowledge of God.
 I cannot remember exactly what Gordon Clark said about this distinction, so that will have to wait for another blog post.
 However, Clark and Cornelius Van Til had a serious disagreement over whether or not God's knowledge and our knowledge coincide at any single point.
-Van Til said no and Clark said yes.
+Van Til said no, and Clark said yes.
 In fact, Clark went further than that and insisted that the Bible is univocally the very words of God in a logical and propositional form.
 Van Til, on the other hand, following Turretin and Aquinas, insisted that God's archetypal knowledge and our ectypal knowledge do not coincide at any single point.
-Clark, utilizing the illustration of geometry, insisted that parallel lines continue into infinity into eternity in both directions without ever intersecting at any single point.
+Clark, utilizing the illustration of geometry, insisted that parallel lines continue into infinity and into eternity in both directions without ever intersecting at any single point.
 Following this logic then, there could be no coincidence at any single point between God's knowledge and our knowledge whatsoever.
 The implications of a Thomistic dualism, then, would be that the Bible is not really God-breathed or even the Word of God.
 It could only be a human book based on human logic and a human existential encounter with God.
-In other words, it would mean that only God knows any divine information and this information is known only to God in His archetypal knowledge.
+In other words, it would mean that only God knows any divine information, and this information is known only to God in His archetypal knowledge.

 I have even heard Dr. James White say that only God knows what the original autographs say, and God knows this in His archetypal knowledge.
 The problem here involves the doctrines of both divine inspiration and biblical inerrancy/infallibility.
 If the Bible is merely a human book on the ectypal level, then it logically follows that it could contain errors.
 The problem is even worse when we consider the issue of reasoned eclecticism in regards to the textual criticism of both the Old Testament and the New Testament.